jameskerr/hugo-starter/README.md

 ## CSS Instructions

 Add your own CSS files anywhere in these directories to have them automatically included.

+- `assets/css/blocks/`
+- `assets/css/compositions/`
+- `assets/css/utilities/`

 Take a look at `assets/css/main.css` for how it all is stitched together.

-- `assets/css/blocks`
-- `assets/css/compositions`
-- `assets/css/utilities`
+Also visit the docs for [CUBE CSS](https://cube.fyi/) and [Utopia](https://utopia.fyi/).

 ## JS Instructions